 Independent Spotlight is a continuing series on Stewart’s blog.
 The series revolves around independent artists and bands sending their music to Brett to review.
 No band is promised a positive review, and all music is reviewed honestly in an effort to better independent music.

-In this afternoon’s edition of the Independent Spotlight, we shine our gaze on Rachael Sage, a veteran of the independent music scene that’s been releasing music since her teenage years.
+In this afternoon’s edition of the Independent Spotlight, we shine our gaze on Rachael Sage, a veteran of the independent music scene who's been releasing music since her teenage years.
 Such a long journey has resulted in a massive catalog and international following.
 She’s got a dozen albums under her belt and she isn’t showing any signs of stopping any time soon.
 Her latest endeavor is ‘Choreographic,’ a full-length ode to her love for dance and ballet, the original muse for her creativity.
 Let’s explore the album and see if it’s worth adding to your collection this summer.

 ‘Try Try Try’ combines rock elements with the ‘ballet-pop’ of the previous tracks, and it does this to great effect.
 I love the different instrumental themes at play in the song.
 The stringed instrumentation offers a French gypsy-esque type of atmosphere, akin to perhaps Bob Dylan’s ‘Desire’ era.
 When that subsides back into the landscape, however, crunchy electric guitars and organs arise.
 That style, though, is quickly departed for ‘Home (Where I Am Now),’ a soft, homebody ballad.
 “Home is where you set your spirit down,” Sage croons in the elegant pop song.